dc-js/dc.js/docs/api-latest.md

 // create a heat map under #chart-container2 element using chart group A var heatMap2 = dc.heatMap("#chart-container2", "chartGroupA");
 ```

+#### .rows([values])
+Gets or sets the values used to create the rows of the heatmap, as an array.
+By default, all
+the values will be fetched from the data using the value accessor, and they will be sorted in
+ascending order.

+#### .cols([keys])
+Gets or sets the keys used to create the columns of the heatmap, as an array.
+By default, all
+the values will be fetched from the data using the key accessor, and they will be sorted in
+ascending order.

+#### .boxOnClick([handler])
+Gets or sets the handler that fires when an individual cell is clicked in the heatmap.
+By default, filtering of the cell will be toggled.

+#### .xAxisOnClick([handler])
+Gets or sets the handler that fires when a column tick is clicked in the x axis.
+By default, if any cells in the column are unselected, the whole column will be selected,
+otherwise the whole column will be unselected.

+#### .yAxisOnClick([handler])
+Gets or sets the handler that fires when a row tick is clicked in the y axis.
+By default, if any cells in the row are unselected, the whole row will be selected,
+otherwise the whole row will be unselected.

 ## Box Plot